ydb-platform/ydb/BUILD.md

 Run `ya make` from the repository root, followed by an optional relative path to the build target.
 By default, `ya make` compiles a `debug` configuration, while you can choose to have `release` or `relwithdebinfo`.
 The latter is recommended for faster builds, as is leverages the YDB remote build cache.

-To perform build, Yatool downloads relevant toolchains from the S3 storage, so you do not need to install anything on the build machine.
+To perform build, Yatool downloads and caches relevant toolchains from the YDB S3 storage, so you do not need to install anything on the build machine.

-To build YDB server run
+To build YDB server run:

 ```
 ./ya make ydb/apps/ydbd --build relwithdebinfo
 ```

-To build YDB CLI run
+To build YDB CLI run:

 ```
 ./ya make ydb/apps/ydb --build relwithdebinfo